 - The serial movie Panday from the Philippines featured The Stoic protagonist Flavio played by actor Fernando Poe Jr. as the eponymous panday (blacksmith) who fashioned a mystical sword out of a meteor that crashed in his home village in order to combat the forces of darkness.

-- Conan's dad in the first movie was one of sorts (even opening the movie with one of the most epic Forging Scenes ever put on film).
+- Conan's dad in Conan the Barbarian (1982) was one of sorts (even opening the movie with one of the most epic Forging Scenes ever put on film).
 While there is nothing especially magical about the sword he crafts, it was in a time when ordinary steel was more rare and valuable than gold, and mentions to young Conan the "Riddle of Steel" as having been stolen from the gods.
 Who or whatever forged Conan's Atlantean sword, however, might fit this trope to a far greater degree.

 - The smith in Army of Darkness.
 The guy helped Ash build a freakin' cyborg hand and turn a busted hunk of junk car into the Deathcoaster.